robert-huynh/mdn-learn/1-getting-started-with-the-web/1-getting-started-with-the-web-overview/README.md

 ### How the internet works

-Know things happen in the background when you access your website.
+Know things happen in the background when you access your website online.